abcnews/interactive-ssm-map/README.md

 A project generated from [aunty](https://github.com/abcnews/aunty)'s `basic-story` template.

-## TODO

-* load at the actual scrollyteller section

 ## Hot Reload

 Hot reload is enabled by default on the development server.
 Your 'app' should be separated into the `src/index.js` loader